 If you are living a busy life, but still trying to find balance in your life – meditation is the key.
-Speaking of which, did you know that one of the most common tools used during meditation is Mala Beads?
+Speaking of which, did you know that one of the most common tools used during meditation are Mala Beads?
 We bet you have seen a lot of people use them during meditation, but do you know why?
-Read up below, we bet you will be surprised:
+Read to learn about the magic of Mala Beads:

 What are Mala Beads?